 THE SUCCESSFUL GRADUATE WILL HAVE DEVELOPED THE FOLLOWING SKILLS:

-- Learn the proper use of implements relative to esthetics services relative to skin care.
+Teach the proper use of implements relative to services offered in the program curriculum.

 ATTITUDES AND GOALS: